ScottLogic/blog/_posts/2014-12-02-agile-projects-a-case-study.md

 title: 'Agile Projects: A Case Study'
 date: 2014-12-02 00:00:00 Z
 categories:
-- tkelly
 - Delivery
 tags:
 - agile
 author: tkelly
 summary: Over the past year, I worked on a large project which saw a dramatic shift towards a more Agile way of working.
 In this post, I will run through exactly what changed, how it made our project better, and what you can do to become more Agile.
 image: tkelly/assets/featured/agile-case-study.png
 layout: default_post
 source: site